sushil2601/javaScript_practise/REACT.md

 Ans :-
     .We load fake page,until we get actual data from API.
     .Display a skeleton UI that matches the shape of your real content.
-    .It gives users the impression of content structure before real content is ready.
     .Replace it with real content once loading is complete.